laramies/theHarvester/README.md

 * googleCSE: You need to create a Google Custom Search engine(CSE), and add your Google API key and CSE ID in the plugin (discovery/googleCSE.py)
 * shodan: You need to provide your API key in discovery/shodansearch.py (one provided at the moment)
-* hunter: You need to provide your API key and run it as -u APIkey
+* hunter: You need to provide your API key

 Dependencies:
 ------------